Saverio976/NorMatrix/README.md

 -   [x] no space after [ and space  before ]
 -   [x] header
 -   [x] #define in .c
+-   [x] make + check exe if the compiler add some banned function
 -   [ ] ...

 ## doc